 You could then move over and look at the actual competition for each keyword if you were shooting for #1 rankings.

-Making the Final Keyword Choices
+Step 4: Making the Final Keyword Choices

 My suggestion when making the final choice of keywords is as follows:

-- If your website is commercial (offering products or services), go with keywords that seem to have the most commercial intent based on the current ranking websites.
+- If your website is commercial (offering products or services), go with keywords that seem to have the most commercial intent based on the currently ranking websites.
 If your website is informational (blogs come to mind), go with keywords that have the most informational intent.

-- Look for a “sweet spot” of high search volume in conjunction with low-difficulty/competition.
+- Look for a “sweet spot” of high search volume in conjunction with low difficulty/competition.

 - Look at keywords with high search volume with top competitors that have lower domain authority and backlinks.